Judaism and Mormonism

-The Church of Jesus Christ of Latter-day Saints (LDS Church) has several unique teachings about Judaism and the House of Israel.
-The largest denomination in the Latter Day Saint movement, the LDS Church, teaches the belief that the Jewish people are God's chosen people and it also teaches the belief that its members share a common and literal Israelite ancestry with the Jewish people.
-It also teaches the belief that God is perpetually punishing the Jewish people for their part in the crucifixion of Jesus Christ and they will not be forgiven until they are converted.
-Their conversion is connected to "the literal gathering of Israel", as stated in one of the faith's articles of faith.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) has several teachings about Judaism and the House of Israel.
+The largest denomination in the Latter Day Saint movement, the LDS Church teaches the belief that the Jewish people are God's chosen people and its members (i.e. Mormons) share a common and literal Israelite ancestry with the Jewish people.

 A comparison of the Latter Day Saint movement and Judaism

 The nature of God

-In Judaism, God is strictly monotheistic, an absolute one, indivisible, incorporeal and incomparable being who is the ultimate cause of all existence.
-The Hebrew Bible presents Hashem as the creator of the world and it also presents him as the only power which is controlling history.
-The Hebrew Bible commands the Israelites not to worship other gods, they should only worship YHWH, the God who brought them out of Egypt (Ex.
-20:1-4; Deut.
-5:6-7).
+Jewish theology is strictly monotheistic: God is an absolutely singular, indivisible, incorporeal, and incomparable being who is the ultimate cause of all existence.
+The Hebrew Bible presents God as the creator of the universe and the power controlling reality.
+The God of the Israelites commands them to worship no other gods but him: the God who brought them out of Egypt.
 The Babylonian Talmud references other, "foreign gods" as non-existent entities to whom humans mistakenly ascribe reality and power.